isbobby/isbobby.github.io/4-algorithms/1-dp/dp-1-new-21-game.markdown

 ![](./new_21_game_base_case.png)

 ## Optimal Substructure
-Each node in the tree represents the probability of getting a *good score* that's larger or equal $k$ and smaller or equal $n$.
+Each node in the tree represents the probability of getting a *good score* that's larger or equal $$k$$ and smaller or equal $$n$$.
 The global solution can be found by summing the result of all sub-trees.

 ## Overlapping Subproblem
 As we explore different nodes in the recursion tree, we will definitely encounter nodes sharing the same value.
 For example, the two highlighted subtrees have identical structure.